purrbot-site/PurrBot/README.md

 Info     | -here         | DMs you infos about the bot.
 Use `-here` to post it in the Discord-Channel.
 Invite   | -here         | DMs you the invite-link.
 Use `-here` to post it in the Discord-Channel.
 Server   |               | Shows infos about the Discord, the bot is currently in.
+Stats    |               | Shows stats about the Bot.
+(Discords she's online, Text and VoiceChannels, ect.)
 User     | [@user]       | Gives infos about a you. tag a user, to get infos about him
 ```